Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Improving over the truthful strategy for any distributions of the competition

-Before carrying on with reasoning on the virtual value, such as in our motivating example, we need to ensure we can find the corresponding strategy $\beta_i$ that will expose a bid distribution $F_{B_i}$ with the corresponding virtual value.
-The two following technical lemmas show how to deduce $\beta_i$ from a given $h_{\beta_i}$. \begin{lemma} Suppose $B_i=\beta_i(X_i)$, where $\beta_i$ is increasing and differentiable and $X_i$ is a random variable with cdf $F_i$ and pdf $f_i$.
+Before carrying on with reasoning on the virtual value, such as in our motivating example, we need to ensure we can find the corresponding strategy $\beta_i$ that will expose a bid distribution $F_{B_i}$ with the corresponding virtual value to the seller.
+The two following technical lemmas show how to deduce $\beta_i$ from a given $h_{\beta_i}$. \begin{lemma} Suppose $B_i=\beta_i(X_i)$, where $\beta_i$ is increasing and differentiable and $X_i$ is a random variable with cdf $F_i$ and pdf $f_i$ satisfying \textbf{A2}.
 Then